-INSTRUCTOR GUIDANCE CONTENT After an Earthquake Suggest that, after the participants have taken care of themselves, they should: Look for and extinguish small fires.
+After you have taken care of yourself, you should:

+- Look for and extinguish small fires.
 Fire is the most common hazard following earthquakes.
-Extinguishing small fires and eliminating fire hazards will minimize the risk of a fire getting out of control.
-Clean up spills.
-By cleaning up medicines, bleaches, flammables, and other spills, it is possible to prevent many small but potentially dangerous hazardous materials emergencies.
-Inspect the home for damage.
+Extinguishing small fires and eliminating fire hazards will minimize the risk of a fire getting out of control. - Clean up spills.
+By cleaning up medicines, bleaches, flammables, and other spills, it is possible to prevent many small but potentially dangerous hazardous materials emergencies. - Inspect the home for damage.
 Aftershocks can cause additional damage to unstable buildings.
 If there are major cracks in the chimney or foundation or if the home or utilities have been moved by the earthquake, get everyone out of the home.
-Take photographs of the home and its contents to document insurance claims.
-Help neighbors who may require assistance.
-Tune to the Emergency Alert System (EAS) for emergency information and instructions.
-Expect aftershocks.
+Take photographs of the home and its contents to document insurance claims. - Help neighbors who may require assistance. - Tune to the Emergency Alert System (EAS) for emergency information and instructions. - Expect aftershocks.
 Aftershocks often occur minutes, days, or weeks following an earthquake.
 When aftershocks occur, drop, cover, and hold.
-Remember that there is a 20% chance of an equal or larger quake within a few hours. ?
-Ask the participants if anyone has additional questions, comments, or concerns about earthquakes.
-PM, P. E-5 Refer the participants to Earthquake Myths and Facts in the Participant Manual.
-Suggest that the participants read through the myths and facts after the session.
+Remember that there is a 20% chance of an equal or larger quake within a few hours.